 \subsection{Sentiment Annotation}

-Tweets from the \textit{2021 Main Dataset} (Section \ref{sec:data_2021}) for each language included in the study were sampled for their respective parliaments.
-This way three datasets were collected and annotated based on their sentiment for the English, Spanish and Greek languages (\textit{Annotated Set}).
+Tweets from the \textit{2021 Main Dataset} (Section \ref{sec:data_2021}) for each language included in the study were sampled from their respective parliaments.
+This way three datasets were collected and annotated based on their sentiment for the English, Spanish and Greek languages (will be referred to as: \textit{Annotated Set}).

-In sentiment annotation tasks, annotators are asked to either evaluate the overall polarity of the text on scale, e.g., 1 to 5 \cite{al2017arasenti} or to distinct positive/neutral/negative classes \cite{patwa2020semeval}.
+In sentiment annotation tasks, annotators are asked to either evaluate the overall polarity of the text on a scale, e.g., 1 to 5 \cite{al2017arasenti} or to distinct positive/neutral/negative classes \cite{patwa2020semeval}.
 For simplicity and to follow current state-of-the-art sentiment analysis models \cite{nguyen2020bertweet,barbieri2021xlm}, in our setting annotators were asked to indicate the sentiment of each tweet and classify it in one of the following classes: \begin{itemize} \item \textit{Positive}: Tweets which express happiness, praise a person, group, country or a product, or applaud something. \item \textit{Negative}: Tweets which attack a person, group, product or country, express disgust or unhappiness towards something, or criticise something. \item \textit{Neutral}: Tweets which state facts, give news or are advertisements.
 In general, those which don't fall into the above 2 categories. \item \textit{Indeterminate}: Tweets where it is not easy to assess sentiment or sentiments of both polarities of approximately the same strength exist.
 Tweets annotated with the indeterminate label were discarded from our analysis. \end{itemize}

 For each set of tweets three native speakers were assigned as annotators.
-Initially 100 tweets were sampled for each language and were given to each group of annotators.
+Initially, 100 tweets were sampled for each language and were given to each group of annotators.
 The annotators were advised to consider only information available in the text, e.g., to not follow links present, and in cases where a tweet includes only news titles to assess the sentiment of the news being shared.